-- a change in development plan or strategy; - the addition of new products or applications; - · technical delays; - delays or difficulties with our clinical trials; - negative results from our clinical trials; - difficulty obtaining U.S. Food and Drug Administration approval; - · failure to achieve sales as anticipated; and - the availability of other sources of cash including cash flow from operations and new bank debt financing arrangements, if any.
+- a change in the size of this offering; - a change in development plan or strategy; - the addition of new products or applications; - technical delays; - delays or difficulties with our clinical trials; - negative results from our clinical trials; - difficulty obtaining U.S. Food and Drug Administration approval; - · failure to achieve sales as anticipated; and - the availability of other sources of cash including cash flow from operations and new bank debt financing arrangements, if any.